 The COVID Symptom Study research focused on those who had symptoms lasting over eight weeks (this applied to one in 20 people.)
-While some see the illness appear to retreat around then, over one in 50, per the study, see symptoms that persist beyond 12 weeks.
+While some see the illness appear to breathe its last around then, over one in 50, per the study, see symptoms that persist after 12 weeks.
 A small section of people are reporting symptoms stretching on past the six month mark.

 What does 'Long Covid' feel like?

 Here, Lucy Onyango, a financial crime analyst, who is 28 and from south London, details her experiences with the issue

 ‘I first started to develop a fever just as the UK went into lockdown in mid-March last year.
 I had all the textbook Covid symptoms: fatigue, shortness of breath, brain fog, loss of taste and smell.